Satellite Messengers

 I've tested this with a Garmin inReach Mini, cell phones w/ satellite support, and others have tested with Zoleo, I expect it to work with any satellite SMS style of service as long as your GPS coordinates are included with the message.
 If you use a different device and it doesn't seem to be working, just email me at scott@treksafer.com, and we'll work together to confirm compatibility.

 Yes, as long as you include your GPS coordinates in the message (For example: Fires (49.414785, -123.031679)).
-It should also support a map link, which is easier to share, but this isn't fully tested.
+You can also share your location as a map link, which is often easier.
+Apple Maps and Google Maps share links are supported, along with inReach and ZOLEO location links.

 "GPS coordinates outside of supported fire perimeter area.
 No data available."